Richard Childress Racing in the NASCAR Cup Series: Car No. 31 history

 In September 2013, Burton announced that he would be stepping out of the No. 31 at the end of the season due to a lack of additional sponsorship.
 On September 9, it was announced that Ryan Newman will drive the No. 31 beginning in 2014, bringing sponsor Quicken Loans with him from Stewart–Haas Racing for 12 races.
 Kevin Harvick had transferred to Stewart–Haas Racing, Newman's previous team, essentially meaning the two drivers were switching teams, although they did not end up in the same rides.

 In 2015, Newman had a productive season.
 He picked up a few top fives in the spring, but his season changed.
 After the 2015 Auto Club 400, Newman's team was penalized with one of the harshest penalties ever.
 Key members of his team including Lambert were suspended for six races and fined $75,000 and stripped of 75 driver and owner points for having intentionally altered their tires.
 Newman appealed the penalty which got slightly reduced on appeal but the suspensions were upheld.

 Newman struggled throughout the 2016 season, only managing 10 top tens and 2 top fives.
-He finished off the season with a poor 25th-place finish at Homestead Miami Speedway.
+He finished off the season with a poor 25th-place finish at Homestead.
 Newman finished 11th in the 2016 Daytona 500.
 This was an improvement from 2015's finish which was a 38th-place finish.

 In 2017, RCR re-signed Newman to a multi-year contract.
 On March 19, 2017, Newman won at Phoenix, breaking a four-year winless streak for himself and a nine-year winless streak for the No. 31 team.
 The team, however, struggled throughout the 2018 season, failing to make the Playoffs and finishing 17th in the points standings.
 On September 15, 2018, Newman announced he will not return to RCR in 2019.